Reopening Nottinghamshire Libraries and Archives safely

 Last week I received the welcome news that library premises may reopen from 4 July as part of Step 3 of the Government’s recovery plan if the R number (rate of infection) is low enough.
 With the safety of our customers and staff as a priority, the work required to reopen in line with government guidance, health and safety advice and best practise, is not a simple process.

 We normally welcome over 50,000 library visitors and deliver over 200 courses and events each week, however we can only resume services in a limited, safe and socially distanced way.
 In the coming weeks, staff will start to return safely to our Nottinghamshire Library buildings and Archives to make the necessary preparations for what will be a phased reopening.
-From week commencing 6 July, we will offer a limited loan, information and ICT service, initially in 7 pilot libraries and the archives office before rolling out to the rest of the county in following weeks.
+From week commencing 6 July, we will have a phased reopening to offer a limited loan, information and ICT service, in many of our libraries and the archives.
 Read more here.

 If you’re also wondering about our other services, here is a quick update;